-1.4 ' ' of conduct and regulations prohibiting the activities of management and staff that in the Company?
-Are there disciplinary procedures for any violations of these ☑ Yes □ No The code of conduct is a part of TIS employees.
-GCO Group compliance manual which are distributed /communicated to every 1.5 Does the Company develop written police transactions?
-Are they appropriate and a ies and guidelines for financial transactions, purchasing and general management ble to detect fraud? ☑ Yes □ No the parent company proposes operation company for approval and enforce acresponsible for its own operational guid concurred by working team, comprised parent company who will ensure the approved the company who will ensure the company policies and quidelines for business units.
-Operational Risk Management function of mal risk management policies to the Risk Management Committee of the parent possibusiness functions in the group.
-Meanwhile, each business function will be elines.
-For the new business, the operational quideline of new business must be of Operational Risk Management and Productivity Improvement functions of the propriateness in operational efficiency and internal control.
-Meanwhile, Compliance are that the business procedure has complied with related rules and regulations.
-1.6 Is fairness to counter-parties taken into benefit in the long run? account in determining the Company's policies and guidelines for the Company's ☑ Yes □ No
+1.4 · ' e of conduct and regulations prohibiting the activities of management and staff that e Company?
+Are there disciplinary procedures for any violations of these regulations? ☑ Yes □ No The code of conduct is a part of TISCO C Group compliance manual which are distributed /communicated to every employees.
+1.5 Does the Company develop written pol transactions?
+Are they appropriate and a icies and guidelines for financial transactions, purchasing and general management ble to detect fraud? ☑ Yes □ No parent company proposes operational ris approval and enforce across business fur operational quidelines.
+For the new busi comprised of Operational Risk Managem the appropriateness in operational efficient olicies and guidelines for business units.
+Operational Risk Management function of the the management policies to the Risk Management Committee of the parent company for actions in the group.
+Meanwhile, each business function will be responsible for its own ness, the operational guideline of new business must be concurred by working team, ment and Productivity Improvement functions of the parent company who will ensure ency and internal control.
+Meanwhile, Compliance function of the parent company will complied with related rules and regulations.
+1.6 Is fairness to counter-parties taken int benefit in the long run? o account in determining the Company's policies and guidelines for the Company's ☑ Yes □ No